bredigian/mbpeluqueria/README.md

 ## Features

-- Clients can enter their personal information (full name and phone number).
+- Clients can register by entering their personal information (full name and phone number).
-- They can select the date they want to schedule their appointment.
+- They can see a menu with different options to reserve an appointment or see their scheduled appointments.
-- They can choose an available time slot for their appointment.
+- For reserve, they can select the date they want to schedule their appointment and choose an available time slot.
-- Finally, they can confirm their booking.
+- On the other hand, they can cancel their current shifts.

 ## Contact